Different countries have different laws regarding the rabies vaccine for cats.

 In Europe there hasn’t been a single case of rabies vaccine failure since monitoring began in 1993.

 Rabies Vaccine For Cats In The UK

-The United Kingdom has established rabies free status, which means kittens born there don’t need to be vaccinated against rabies.
+The United Kingdom has established rabies free status.
+This means kittens born there don’t need to be vaccinated against rabies.

-They have achieved rabies free status and maintained it by strict quarantine of animals entering the country.
+They have achieved rabies free status and kept it by strict quarantine of animals entering the country.